 The Puritans understood this better than we do today.
 One of the first laws of the Massachusetts Commonwealth was the “Old Deluder Satan Act of 1647.”
 In it, the Puritans saw education as an act of subversion against the “chief project of that old deluder Satan,” who desires to keep men ignorant of the Scriptures through lack of understanding.
 In response, all children (both boys and girls) should be taught to learn and prepared or ‘fitted’ for ‘universitie.’
 The way to overcome Satan was through education because education connected God’s people to the Scriptures.
 Education for them was a means or a path to discipleship.

 In his essay “Learning in War Time,” C.S.
 Lewis reminds us that we are always living on the verge of death.
 We do not know the hour of our death, whether in war or in peace, so perhaps learning is of little value in light of impending eternity.
-However, instead of despair, Christians should manifest our humanity – the image of God renewed through Christ.
+However, instead of despair, Christians should manifest our humanity—the image of God renewed through Christ.
 He says, “We can pursue knowledge as such, and beauty as such, in the sure confidence that by so doing, we are either advancing the vision of God ourselves or indirectly helping others to do so.”
-He adds later, “Good philosophy must exist, if for no other reason, because bad philosophy needs to be answered.”# Deception comes not through learning, but through ignorance.
-Truth and learning is the antidote to the poison of lies and ignorance.
-Ignorance is the weed which grows in the soil of lies.
+He adds later, “Good philosophy must exist, if for no other reason, because bad philosophy needs to be answered.”
+Deception comes not through learning, but through ignorance.
+Truth and learning are the antidotes to the poison of lies and ignorance.
+Ignorance is the weed that grows in the soil of lies.
 Unchallenged, the weed will take over.

 Michael J. Stell, MATS has served at three different Christian schools in the Northeast as a Bible/History teacher as well as an administrator.
 He recently began full-time doctoral studies in systematic theology with hopes of teaching again full-time.
 In addition to his studies and learning Latin, he is currently working on a book on Apologetics written for Christian students at college/university to help them answer the objections to their faith which they encounter while in school.
 He and his family live in Hagerstown, MD.